telepat-io/telepat-worker/README.md

 # Telepat Workers

-There are 3 main workers:
+There are 3 main types of workers:

-* Aggregator: writes deltas (individual operation on the database) in the database
+* Aggregators: writes deltas (deltas are a representation of an individual operations on the database) in the database.
+These workers then send messages to writers notifying them that they have work to do.
-* Writer: reads deltas and processes them (CRUD operations)
+* Writers: reads deltas and processes them (CRUD operations).
+They then send messages to transport workers with the processed deltas.
-* Track: *not implemented yet*
+* Trackers: *not implemented yet*

-Then there are the client transport workers.
-These workers are in charge of communicating with the client.
+Then there are the client transport type workers.
+These type of workers are in charge of communicating with the client.
 They send messages containing changes to the database objects.
 Right now there are 3 transport workers: for Android (using gcm), iOS (APN) and sockets for other clients.
+These workers send messages only to clients that are subscribed to the channel (writers include these in the messages sent by them to transport workers).

 ## Quick start up guide